 Mass is sung after Terce.
 The Mass is proper, Exclamaverunt etc. The Gloria is sung, the Credo is sung and the preface is of the Apostles.

 At second Vespers the antiphons Domine ostende nobis Patrem are sung again this time with psalms 109, 112, 115, 125 & 138.
 The Office hymn is Tristes erant Apostoli.
-After the collect of the feast a commemoration is sung of the following Office of the Octave Day of St. Joseph followed by a commemoration of St. Athanasius.
+After the collect of the feast a commemoration is sung of the following Office of St. Athanasius.

-In the 'liturgical books of 1962' the ancient feast of SS Philip and James has been cast aside until May 11th, the first 'free' liturgical day, and May 1st became the execrable and repugnant 'Joe the Worker' day.
-As the reign of Pius XII was such a liturgical disaster area it is often difficult to spot the nadir.
-However, Joe the Worker day really is appalling crap and has to be a serious contender for that unenviable title.
+The 'liturgical books of 1962' plummet to a nadir today as the ancient feast of SS Philip and James has been cast aside until May 11th, the first 'free' liturgical day, and May 1st becomes the repugnant 'Joe the Worker' day.
 Pius XII's Commission for General Liturgical Reform had discussed making May 1st a Marian feast but settled on S. Giuseppe Artigiano (c.f. minutes of meeting 45; 19 Oct 1954 and 59; 17 Jan 1956 in Giampietro, N., 'Il Card.
 Ferdinado Antonelli e gli sviluppi della riforma liturgica dal 1948 al 1970', Studia Anselmiana, Rome, 1998).
-Clearly feasts of antiquity were not considered particularly sacred - but then neither was anything else - so from 1956 the beautiful, albeit modern, feast of the Solemnity of St. Joseph and its Octave were abolished and today's venerable and ancient feast of the Holy Apostles swept aside to May 11th.
+Clearly feasts of antiquity were not considered particularly sacred - but then neither was anything else - so from 1956 the beautiful, albeit relatively modern, feast of the Solemnity of St. Joseph and its Octave were abolished and today's venerable and ancient feast of the Holy Apostles swept aside to May 11th.
 The Office of 'Joe the Worker' is truly appalling with lessons about multitudes of working men gathering in St. Peter's Square: '...cum occasionem nactus opificum conventus Kalendis maiis...Romae celebrati, ingentum multitudinem in foro ad sancti Petri Basilicam...'
-In an excellent article on the highly inorganic Pian changes Fr.
-Francesco Ricossa quotes a Jean Crete:

 Art: Melkite Church in Australia